Ginafenn/funddata-assement/README.md

 ## Excerises

-This repository will discuss the excerises giving in relation to
+This repository will discuss the excerises giving in relation to:

 1. Information
 2. Randomness
 3. Bias - Refers to a tendancy of a person to lean towards a paticular factor either against or for something
 4. Outliers
 5. Data Cleansing

+ ## Normal Distribution

 -------------------------------------------------------------------------------------------------------------